Verification and Quality Signals

 • It does not claim that every public notebook is fully executed in every CI run.

-• It does not claim that every docstring example or sample code block is executed in every PR, nightly, and release workflow.
+• It does not claim that every docstring example or sample code block is executed in every PR, manually-triggered verification run, and release workflow.

 • It does not claim that every optional dependency is present in every test environment.